-The rules governing how a pupil can be registered or deregistered from a school (placed on roll or taken off roll) are set out in the Pupil Registration Regulations 2006 as amended.
-PLEASE NOTE THAT THE 2006 REGULATIONS ARE TO BE REPLACED IN AUGUST 2024, MORE DETAILS HERE https://edyourself.org/pupil-registration-regulations-2024/
+The rules governing how a pupil can be registered or deregistered from a school (placed on roll or taken off roll) are set out in regulation.
+This page was rewritten on August 20th 2024 to take account of the new Pupil Registration Regulations.
+Read more here https://edyourself.org/pupil-registration-regulations-2024/ and here https://edyourself.org/deregistration/

 Being Placed on Roll